dk8996/starter-kit-docker/README.md

 ## ganache-cli
 We simply start a new instace of Ganache cli in the Dockerfile.
 We set the port to 57771.
 [Dockerfile](/docker/ganache-cli/Dockerfile)

+## truffle
+We create an image based on Ubuntu, installing node and npm.
+Then installing truffle suite.
+[Dockerfile](/docker/truffle-suite/Dockerfile)